 Soak cashews properly: For the smoothest texture, do a 15-minute hot water soak.
 Well-soaked cashews blend into a silky, cream-like base.

-If you use a sugar free alternative: When using sugar-free sweeteners like monk fruit or erythritol, instead of maple syrup, add a tablespoon or two extra coconut milk.
+If you use a sugar-free alternative: When using sugar-free sweeteners like monk fruit or erythritol, instead of maple syrup, add a tablespoon or two of extra coconut milk.
 Dry sweeteners absorb differently and can make the filling firmer.

 Make it ahead: Bake a day ahead and store covered in the fridge.
 For longer storage, freeze slices individually and thaw in the fridge before serving.